PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * fixed runMerge not to be stopped due to a single dataset error
   * added debug message for execution time of DQ2(+LFC) registration
   * fixed storeJob to reset changed attribute list
   * disabled beyond-pledge for HC jobs